Tech Sales Job Descriptions Explained

 Example 4: Freshdesk

-In this hunter, quota-carrying sales role, we’re seeking passionate and highly driven professionals with prior software / SaaS sales experience.
-The Account Executive will play a leading role in accelerating Freshdesk’s revenue growth in the U.S.
+In this hunter, quota-carrying sales role, we seek passionate and highly driven professionals with prior software / SaaS sales experience.
+The Account Executive will accelerate Freshdesk’s revenue growth in the U.S.

 Specifically, the Account Executive will: